fenago/ml-bootcamp/Lab_6.md

 This
-is what we do in this chapter: use machine learning to calculate the risk of default.
+is what we do in this lab: use machine learning to calculate the risk of default.
 The plan for the project is the
 following: